Fazail Ibrahimli

-Fazail Ibrahimli (born 1951) is an Azerbaijani politician.
+Fazail Ibrahimli (born 12 April 1951) is an Azerbaijani politician who has served as Deputy Speaker of the National Assembly of Azerbaijan since 2020.

 Ibrahimli has served as a member of parliament for four consecutive terms since 2000.
-In 2020, he became the vice speaker of the assembly.

 He was born in Chanagbulag, Yardımlı.
 He attended Azerbaijan State Pedagogical University and received a degree in history.
 Later, he joined Baku State University and worked there as a student between 1979 and 1982.

 In 1982, he joined the faculty of Baku State University and has served as a professor of history at the university.

-In 1992, he joined Civil Solidarity Party.
+In 1992, he joined the Civil Solidarity Party, which he currently serves as Vice Chairman.